-Why will 2019 be a great year?
+Why 2019 will be a great year

 As we close 2018 let me share a prediction- Karamba Security, and Automotive Cybersecurity in general, are heading towards a great year.

 My confidence comes from the momentum we see in the closing of 2018 We see more and more OEMs stressing the importance of in-vehicle security implementations and specifically ECU protection.
 There is also a growing realization that automotive cybersecurity is now a clear market need.

 A few 2018 events that have helped the OEM to adopt this transformative thinking:

 Real attacks by white hat hackers (such as Keen Labs) successfully penetrated the car by compromising externally connected ECUs.
 Such